littleLemming/SudokuZeugs/README.md

 # SudokuZeugs

-This will be a sudoku solver written in python in combination with answer set programming language.

-A sudoku generator is planned too.
+A simple sudoku solver in python.

-Apart from that there will be different algorithms to solve sudokus in plain python.

 Python-Version used: python3.5